pecheylauren02/travel-tracker/README.md

 </details>

 #### Add a Country:
-- When prompted, the user enters the country they want to add to their "visited" or "wishlist" category.
+- When prompted, the user enters 1, and is then allowed to enter the country they want to add to their "visited" or "wishlist" category.
 - They will also need to input their age if adding to the "visited" category for the first time.
 - The application will validate the entered country, age (if applicable), and travel date.
 - The date format should be in `dd-mm-yyyy`.